251203_BessMatassa_464.jpg

 After nearly signing on for a life with the Italian airlines (Sicilian father + pasta obsession), I found my way into the field of urban geography, working in city government and then academia.
 It was yet another collision between the mystical and material, as I studied how people infused emotions into landscapes and how the landscapes loved them back.
 I lived full throttle through my early adulthood, fueled by an endless lust for the intensity of experience and an insatiable search for endlessness.

 As I completed a PhD and finished up the final throes of my Saturn Return, everything came undone.
-In the words of my beloved tarot teacher, Lindsay Mack, it was a “sub-basement Tower moment.”
+In the words of my beloved tarot mentor, Lindsay Mack, it was a “sub-basement Tower moment.”
 Broken down and bottomed out, I nearly left the planet.
 And in that pitch black, the stars were my headlamp.
 I returned to the mystical world and its cavernous capacity to beckon us closer to our complete carnality, as I reckoned with what lived inside of me.
 I learned to look it in the eye, to lick its skin, and to love it, no matter the cost.

 The day I entered this breakdown/breakthrough, November 1, 2013, I gave my first professional reading.
 Beginning as “street signs” astro walking tours, which connected clients’ cosmic worlds with NYC neighborhoods, my work soon bloomed into everything from tarot dance classes to birth chart fragrance making.
 I slowly crawled back up to the surface of my own existence and built a career out of my belief that star-kissed synesthesia can bring us back to the selves we already are and are always becoming, as close and vital as a makeup case or dinner plate.

 I love high heat and humidity.
 I love Las Vegas and the Olympic Games.
 I love saturation and salt, pop music and pinkness.
 I love with ferocity and tenderness and I can’t stop, won’t stop.
 I cry easily and hard.
 I’m scared of flying and don’t ever want to die.
+But I know that there is nothing here that is not forever-and-always some kind of alive.

 I truly believe that heaven is a place on earth.